Dumb Things

-"Dumb Things" or "I've Done all the Dumb Things" is a song by Australian rock group Paul Kelly and the Coloured Girls, released as the fourth single from their second album, Under the Sun.
+"Dumb Things" (also known as "I've Done all the Dumb Things") is a song by Australian rock group Paul Kelly and the Coloured Girls, released as the fourth single from their second album, Under the Sun.
 It was released by Mushroom Records imprint White Label Records in January 1989 and reached No. 36 on the Australian Recording Industry Association (ARIA) Singles Chart.
 In the US, it was released under the band name, Paul Kelly and the Messengers, which reached No. 16 on the Billboard Modern Rock chart.
 A music video, directed by Larry Williams, was provided for the single – a still from the clip is used as the single's cover.

 Background

 In 1985, Paul Kelly, on acoustic guitar and lead vocals, was backed by the Coloured Girls: Michael Armiger on bass guitar, Michael Barclay on drums, Steve Connolly on guitar and keyboardist Peter Bull.
 Because of possible racist connotations the band changed its name, for international releases, to Paul Kelly and the Messengers.
 In 1986 they undertook an American tour, initially supporting Crowded House and then head-lining, travelling across the United States by bus.
 Jon Schofield replaced Armiger on bass guitar, while Chris Coyne on tenor saxophone and Chris Wilson on harmonica joined the line-up.

 First single from their second album, Under the Sun (December 1987) was "To Her Door" which was issued ahead of the album in September and peaked at No. 14 on the Australian Kent Music Report Singles Chart.
 The second single "Forty Miles to Saturday Night", which had been released in January 1988, had little chart success, only reaching No. 85.
 The third single "Don't Stand So Close to the Window" also had little chart success.
 The fourth single "Dumb Things" peaked at No. 36 in February 1989, on the Australian Recording Industry Association (ARIA) singles charts; it reached No. 16 on the Billboard Modern Rock chart.
 The song was included in the soundtrack for the 1988 Yahoo Serious film Young Einstein.
 The single was re-release with an alternate cover depicting Serious in the title role of Einstein.
 The track was re-mixed by Scott Litt and is the version found on the double 7" single.

 During the late 1980s, Paul Kelly and the Coloured Girls often toured with folk rockers Weddings Parties Anything, and both groups combined for the B-side "Deportees", a Woody Guthrie cover, which was recorded in the studio of Perth radio station 96FM by Steve Gordon and Bob Vogt.
 At the same session they also recorded a version of "Beggar on the Street of Love", which was subsequently released as a B side to Kelly's 1990 release "Most Wanted Man in the World".
 From 1993 to 1998 Coloured Girls' drummer Barclay was a member of Weddings Parties Anything.